BZoennchen/supercollider-book/_sources/chapters/supercollider/basics.md

 results in an error because ``number`` is undefined.
 The code evaluation works similar to the cell evaluation in a ``Python`` Jupyter-Notebook but variables (except for the single character) are *local*.
-Without round brackets the following code does not work
+Without round brackets, the following code does not work

 ```isc
 var number = 10;
 number;
 ```

-because ``number`` *local* within the scope of a single line!
+because ``number`` is *locally* defined within the scope of a single line!
 If we use brackets

 ```isc